devnull-cz/unix-linux-prog-in-c-labs/final-assignments/mqttserver/SPEC.md

 The code should be written in strict C99, i.e. avoid GNU C extensions or such.
 The compilation of the program should pass with `-std=c99 -Werror=pedantic` (GCC, Clang).

+Avoid using any other library than `libc`.
+As for `libc`, any implementation will do (glibc, musl, BSD libc, ...).

 ## Implementation